multiversx/mx-exchange-sc/dex/pair/README.md

 ## Features

 - __Accumulated Reserves:__ The mechanism consistently stores the accumulated reserves over time.
-Each round creates a snapshot of the token reserves for that time, with the weight of a __PriceObservation__ for a round being the difference between the last saved round and the current one.
+Each round in which the liquidity pool contract is used creates a snapshot of the token reserves for that time, with the weight of a __PriceObservation__ for a round being the difference between the last saved round and the current one.
 - __Price Observations:__ Each round's reserves, once calculated and stored, are then saved in a __PriceObservation__ struct for the subsequent round (n+1).
 This allows for a clear record of price changes and liquidity over time.
 - __Circular List Storage and Binary Search:__ Price observations are stored in a circular list, which is an efficient data structure for storing the rolling price data.
 A binary search algorithm is used to find specific __PriceObservations__ in this list.
-- __Linear Interpolation:__ If a price observation was not saved for a requested round, the algorithm will perform a linear interpolation between the nearest price observations to estimate the price for that round.
+- __Linear Interpolation:__ If a price observation is not available for a queried round, the algorithm will perform a linear interpolation between the nearest price observations to estimate the price for that round.
-- __Error Handling:__ To maintain data integrity, a request for a price observation older than the oldest stored observation will result in a SC error.
+- __Error Handling:__ To maintain data integrity, a query for a price observation older than the oldest stored observation will result in a SC error.
 This mechanism helps to prevent the use of outdated or non-existent data.
-- __Versatile Safe Price Request Inputs:__ The mechanism offers several view functions, each providing a different way to request the safe price.
+- __Versatile Safe Price Request Inputs:__ The mechanism offers several view functions, each providing a different way to query the safe price.
 These views give users flexibility in querying the safe price by either providing all necessary parameters or using default ones.

-## Endpoints
+## Endpoints available on the View factory contract

 ### getSafePrice